Problem · US entry failure mode

 Attention

-If the only material the US sales hire has is the home deck in English, the firm did not launch a US program.
+If the only material the US sales hire has is the home deck in English, the company did not launch a US program.
 It launched a home presence with a US URL.

 The home team assumed the US was a translation problem.
 It is an architecture problem.